Last Updated on 2nd September 2023 by peppe8o

 The front side includes the small OLED display activated from the Pironman package, with the power button and the IR receiver:

-Moreover, the really silent fan brings an increased cooling capability and is activated only when needed (by setting the fan temperature switch).
+Moreover, the really silent fan brings an increased cooling capacity and is activated only when needed (by setting the fan temperature switch).
 This will save your fan lifetime:

 The Pironman Raspberry PI case soon took the place of my old Raspberry PI home server.